 This theme supports development in the ‘Partnership’ domain of the Chair competency framework.

 The resources below may support you as a board-level leader in any organisation to collaborate with others in the system.
-In addition there are some specific resources for Integrated Care System and Sustainability and Transformation Partnership leaders and Primary Care Network Directors, roles which are emerging in the new systems architecture:

 Report: ‘The Revolution will be Improvised II’ gives stories from places around the country that have looked to use Systems Leadership to make progress on knotty and complex issues – not just the successes but the hurdles that people have overcome and what’s happened as a result.
 There are some brief case studies in there as well.
 The Leadership Centre, 2015.